Shaken Not Stirred: a Martini 101 or How To Order A Martini

-A martini makes everything right in the world, although Lara would say the same about a negroni.
-But you know when you’ve had one of those days when you hate your boss, you hate your life, or you’re just wondering what it all means?
+A martini makes everything right in the world, although Lara would say the same about a negroni — both are drinks for adults.
+But you know, when you’ve had one of those days when you hate your boss, you hate your life, or you’re just wondering what it all means?
 A martini might not provide all the answers, but by the second one it will certainly make you loose enough to not care for a few hours.
 Just don’t go for a third…

 A martini is alcohol on alcohol with no respite.
 One before dinner and one after — if you still require one for medicinal purposes — is optimal.

 How can barmen get such a simple cocktail so wrong?